-The Bosch Digital Multiscanner GMS120 is a powerhouse of a wall scanner.
+The Bosch Digital Multi-Scanner GMS120 is a powerhouse of a wall scanner.
 It has three modes; wood, metal, and electrical power, and is quite accurate with all three.
 In addition to the three scan modes, the Bosch has a center finder for studs, a magnetic sensor to show screws and other metal, and a ring that changes color depending on how close you are to the material you're seeking.
-The light-up ring changes from green (no stud sensed), yellow (close), to red (directly on top of a stud).
+The light-up ring changes from green (no stud sensed), to yellow (close), to red (directly on top of a stud).
 The ring is also hollow, allowing accurate marks right in the center of the sensor.
-We also like that we didn't have to hold the buttons down when we used it, which was more comfortable in awkward positions, like looking for ceiling joists.
-It also has a light-up screen, making it easy to use in crawl spaces or other dimly lit areas.
+For bonus points, the ring is wide enough to accept a permanent marker if that's your writing implement of choice.
+We appreciated not having to hold any buttons down to use it, which was more comfortable in awkward positions, like looking for ceiling joists.
+We also love the light-up screen, which made it easy to use in crawl spaces or other dimly lit areas.

-The Black and Decker Bullseye is a simple tool, but it does have a few great features that help with many projects that require a stud finder.
+The Black+Decker Bullseye is a simple tool, but it does have a few great features that help with many projects that require a stud finder.
 First, the name comes from the large circle on top where there's a hole just big enough for a pencil tip to mark the wall, ensuring accurate marks every time.
-There's also a wire detection feature in the form of a small red light.
+There's also a live wire detection feature in the form of a small red light.
 Where it really shines, though, is the laser level.
-We found this feature to be super helpful when hanging multiple picture frames, allowing us to line up nails and hangers with precision across a room.
+We found this feature incredibly helpful when hanging multiple picture frames, allowing us to line up nails and hangers with precision across a room.
 The laser is broad enough to work on textured sheetrock as well, which not every laser level is.

-We didn't love how bulky the Black & Decker tool is, as it makes it a bit cumbersome to use.
-It also isn't the most sensitive sensor, forcing us to drag it across the wall slower than some of the other models we tested.
+The Black+Decker tool is quite bulky and, as a result, can be a bit cumbersome to use.
+It also lacks a sensitive sensor, forcing us to drag it across the wall slower than some of the other models we tested.
 Still, it was our favorite for hanging a bunch of picture frames, and we'd recommend it if you want a level and a stud finder in one tool.

 Despite the various technological advancements of density scanning that many wall scanners use, there is nothing more reliable than a magnet finding a screw holding the sheetrock to the stud.
 That's why the C.H.
-Hanson Magnetic Stud Finder is great.
-Magnets don't get false readings, nor do they have a hard time differentiating between different materials; either it is steel, or it isn't.
-Magnets work great with sheetrock, and they work even better with plaster and lathe walls, as many older buildings have.
+Hanson 03040 Magnetic Stud Finder is great.
+Magnets don't get false readings, nor do they have a hard time differentiating between different materials; either it is steel or it isn't.
+Magnets work great with sheetrock and even better with plaster and lathe walls, as many older buildings have.
 The C.H.
 Hanson model also comes with a level, which allows you to ensure its point on the bottom is facing plumb straight down.